angular/angular/modules/@angular/docs/cheatsheet/routing.md

 syntax(dart):
 `@CanActivate(() => ...)class MyComponent() {}`|`@CanActivate`
 description:
 {@target js ts}An interface for defining a class that the router should call first to determine if it should activate this component.
-Should return a boolean or a Observable that resolves a boolean{@endtarget}
+Should return an Observable/Promise that resolves a boolean or a boolean{@endtarget}
 {@target dart}A component decorator defining a function that the router should call first to determine if it should activate this component.
 Should return a boolean or a future.{@endtarget}

 @cheatsheetItem